-There’s nothing like the smell of homemade bread!
+There’s nothing like the smell of homemade artisan bread!
 Making bread can appear like a daunting task, but with a no-knead method, making this bread is foolproof.
 The most difficult challenge is waiting at least an hour before slicing and buttering the slices.
-Keeping the staples- flour, active yeast, oats, and honey are probably already in your pantry.
+Keeping the staples in the pantry, such as flour, active yeast, oats, and honey is essential to making the perfect no-knead artisan bread.

 Honey Oat Artisan Bread

 - 3 ¾ cups All-Purpose Flour, plus more for dusting

 - 2 ¼ tsp Active dry yeast

 - In a large bowl, sift the flour and add the oats, and mix with a wooden spoon.

 - Measure the yeast and add it to one side of the bowl.
 So the same to the salt.
 Stir the yeast into the flour on its side of the bowl first and then stir the salt into the flour on its side of the bowl.
 This will prevent the salt from mixing directly with the yeast.
 Mix well until all is incorporated.

 - Make sure the water is just above room temperature.
 If the water is too warm or too cold it can kill the yeast and prevent the bread from rising.
 Measure the water, add the honey directly to the water and stir to combine.

 - Pour the honey and water mixture, and stir with a wooden spoon.
 The dough will be rough and a bit sticky, but that's a good thing.
 Stir until all the flour is moistened and well combined.
 Since this will be a no kneed artisan bread, there's no need to worry about the sticky appearance.